Dr. Domb and his team offer appointments every day. Call to find an appointment time that works for you.

 If you are an athlete with an injured hip, hip arthroscopy may be the answer to get you back to competitive sports.
 High-level athletes go through intensive physical therapy after surgery, gradually increasing their workout intensity.
 Athletes can expect to return to playing sports between three to six months after surgery.

 Dysplasia is a congenital abnormality in which the socket of the hip is too shallow.
 Dysplasia should be evaluated by a surgeon specializing in Hip Preservation.
 In cases of mild dysplasia, hip arthroscopy may be possible.
 More severe cases should be treated with alternative hip preservation surgery, such as a peri-acetabular osteotomy (PAO).

 Hip resurfacing has significant advantages for highly-active males under 60 years old.
 Hip resurfacing has the advantage of conserving more of the hip's bone and reproducing your native anatomy.
 Hip replacement has advantages in women and those who will not place extreme activity demand on their hip after surgery.
-Dr Domb and his team will educate you to decide which surgery is right for you.
+Our team will educate you to decide which surgery is right for you.

 Robotic hip replacement is performed with the MAKOplasty Surgical Robot, a robot which works with the surgeon to allow greatly increased surgical precision, lower complication rates, less chance of hip dislocation and a longer-lasting hip replacement.
 Only a few centers around the country have the MAKO Surgical Robot.

 You don't have to.
 A robotic replacement can be performed through a minimally invasive approach.

 In many cases, surgery can be avoided by treating your pain or injury with non-operative measures: activity modifications, physical therapy, oral medications, injections or PRP (Platelet-Rich Plasma).